MarioP03/Quiz_2024ProgII_Assignment2/README.md

 functionality.
 There was a circular implementation error that I couldn't figure out ("AttributeError: partially initialized module 'charset-normalizer' has no attribute 'md__mypyc' (most likely due to a circular import)").
 I searched on multiple websites, like stackoverflow, reddit and some people had a similar problem, but no one's solution worked for me.
 The topic and own question creation screen is also missing, as I have run out of time by the end, but I feel like I could implement it if given more time.
+I should have written tests.
+By the end of the project, i ran out of time and I focused on the main application to function.

 Minor improvements would be to make the code neater.
 This is the first time I worked with TKinter and I feel like there are lots of conventions that I should follow, I had to resort to hard coding most of the stuff.
 There are lots of better ways I could do things better.
 I should have also created a quiz brain/functionality folder where I store the different methods and requests, so the main file doesn't get overcrowded.
-I should have written more tests and cared more about the design.
+I should have cared more about the design.
 There are only 15 questions so far, but I would make more to make the game more interesting.